 CHAT, which stands for Connect Help Advocate Talk, is an advocacy organization that was founded by parents of gifted students in Bozeman, Montana.
 It is a registered nonprofit corporation in the State of Montana with voting members, and a 501(c)(3) organization.
+Members may include parents of gifted learners, staff and/or educators of gifted learners, and interested community members.
 Please see the Downloads section of this website for CHAT's Articles & By-laws.

 By working collaboratively with the Bozeman School District and other learning institutions in Southwest Montana, CHAT members seek to better understand the academic, social and emotional needs of gifted learners, and produce timely, effective action to meet these needs.